flipt-io/cup/README.md

   -api-resources .      path to server configuration directory (controllers, definitions and bindings) -api-source local     source type (one of [local, git])
 ```

+One thing of note is the `-api-resources` flag which configures the location of `cupd`'s API resource directory.
+This directory should contain a bunch of API resource instances which we will talk about in the following configuration sections.

 Each of the flags can be altneratively provided as an environment variable.
 The convention for environment variable naming is: `CUPD{{ uppercase(replace(flag, "-", "_")) }}`.